The Great Australian Bake Off season 1

-The first season of The Great Australian Bake Off aired on the Nine Network and saw ten home bakers take part in a bake-off to test every aspect of their baking skills as they battled to be crowned The Great Australian Bake Off's best amateur baker.
-Each week, saw keen bakers put through three challenges in a particular discipline.
-The season aired from 9 July 2013 till 27 August 2013, and saw Nancy Ho win.
+The first season of The Great Australian Bake Off premiered on 9 July 2013 on the Nine Network, and saw ten home bakers take part in a bake-off to test their baking skills as they battled to be crowned The Great Australian Bake Off's best amateur baker.
+The season consisted of 8 episodes.
+Each episode saw bakers put through three challenges, with each episode having its own theme or discipline.
+The season aired from 9 July 2013 until 27 August 2013, and saw Nancy Ho win.
+The season was hosted by Anna Gare and Shane Jacobson, and was judged by Dan Lepard and Kerry Vincent.

 The Bakers

+The following is the list of the bakers that competed this season: